Download a copy of our fact sheet by clicking here

 In limited circumstances, police may offer to transport you to your home, the home of a friend of family member, or another safe place to sober up.

-• An outreach worker or sobering centre is not available to come within a reasonable time
+- An outreach worker or sobering centre is not available to come within a reasonable time; and

-• There is an immediate or imminent risk to your health.
+- Transport will mitigate an immediate and imminent risk to your health; and

 Are police being given any new powers?